St Edmund’s is a Church of England Academy within the Diocese of Salisbury.

 • Develop a capacity to face suffering and learn from it.

-The school works on a two week cycle of blue and yellow weeks.
 Each day students have a 25 minute tutor time and there is a tutorial curriculum in place across the cycle.

 Collective Worship takes place at distinctive times in each week and are led by members of the senior leadership team, The Bridge and other staff and visitors.